dmarrazzo/rh-bpm-notes/install.md

 ### Install Business Central on EAP 7

-- Download `Red Hat Process Automation Manager 7.10.1 Business Central Deployable for EAP 7`.
+- Download **Red Hat Process Automation Manager 7.11 Business Central Deployable for EAP 7**.
 - Extract it in the parent folder of `jboss-eap-7.3`, some file of EAP will be replaced by the Business Central version.
 - If by mistake it was extracted in a different folder move the content in the EAP folder.
 - Add the user: